 The trick is to get the dough and toppings cooked properly without incinerating the crust or leaving it uncooked in the center.
 Simultaneous pizzagasm.
 Some recipes call for you to pre-bake the crust on on the top side, then flip it, take it off the grill, put the toppings on the pre-baked side, and then put it back on the grill.
 This technique makes fine "grilled pizza" but not "pizza on the grill".
 Pizza on the grill is real pizza just like you get at a restaurant, with whatever toppings you want.
 Grilled pizza doesn't have enough time to cook toppings like sausage.
 It must be precooked in a pan on the side.

 Thin crust is easier to cook on the grill because it bakes all the way through and is never doughy.
 Thick crust takes longer to bake and it must be cooked at a lower temp or with a 2-zone setup using indirect heat to prevent the bottom from burning.

 When cooking in a tight cooker like a Weber Kettle, preheat the oven so the dome is hot and reflecting heat down.
 Get the pizza in quickly so little heat is lost and make sure none of the dough is over the coals.
 Always cook pizza with the cover down and, to amp up the flavor, toss on a few wood chips or dried herbs on the fire before you put the pizza in for hint of smokiness.
-CHeck the color of the dough every 5 minutes by lifring it a bit with a spatula and peeking underneath.
+CHeck the color of the dough every five minutes by lifting it a bit with a spatula and peeking underneath.
 Pay close attention to the color of the crust nearest the heat.
 It can burn easily.
-Every 5 minutes rotate the pizza 1/4 turn so the edges don't burn.
+Every five minutes rotate the pizza 1/4 turn so the edges don't burn.
 Depending on your cooking temp and the thickness of the crust, you will be ready to eat in as little as 20 minutes.
 It is done when the crust starts to brown on the bottom.
-A little spot charring is OK.
+A little spot charring is OK, even desirable.